 2 – Tourism is Booming, but the Tourism Infrastructure is Lacking

-On hotels, I recommend at least booking the first night in the country, or each city.
-I used Agoda.com to find some decent and not overpriced hotels.
+Regarding hotels, I recommend at least booking the first night in the country, or each city.
+I use Booking.com to find some decent and not overpriced hotels.
 More recently, though, I found that Airbnb offers a lot of cheaper options in hotels and local homes too.
-(With this link you get $35 off your first booking.)

 3 – Hotels Are Expensive

 As tourism increases, hotel demand also increases.
 Unfortunately, the country is not developing fast enough to meet this demand, so their answer is to raise the price.

 A hotel that could have cost $25 a night in 2011, today costs $100 or more (without adding any extra features).
 This shortage is expected to last for the next 5 to 10 years.
 For this reason, book ahead of time.

 UPDATE: In recent years more hotels have sprung, so now there are more budget-friendly options.
 Even on the $10+ range per night.
 I recommend checking booking.com for their cheapest hotel options in Bagan, Mandalay, Yangon, Nyaung Shwe, and everywhere else in the country.